-With its variable resistance and safety the kBox is a great tool for strength training in youths for both sports performance and health and fitness.
+With its variable resistance and safety, the kBox is a great tool for strength training in youths for both sports performance and health and fitness.

 Coaches, PE teachers or personal trainers working with youth have many aspects they must consider like training age, technique, exercise selection, maturity for example.
-Considering that training often occurs in a group setting, the loading and safety also becomes important.
+Considering that training often occurs in a group setting, the loading and safety also become important.
 Thus, flywheel training on the Exxentric kBox fits in perfectly.

 Objectives for Youth

 When youths perform strength training, it is important that they can perform: